asu-cis-capstone/awesome/Intructions.md

 ######**Disclaimer**
 Any issues should be passed on to the project team for resolution.
 These instructions are intended specifically for development purposes.
 The user should have a basic understanding of server-side languages.
 A host site will be utilized prior to completion for easier access to web development.
 A new set of instructions will be released when this has been established.
+Links can be found through the GitHub Readme.md page.